ericlyon/pd-lyonpotpourri/README.md

 - sigseq~ signal level numerical sequencer
 - splitbank~ - split an incoming sound into complementary, independently tunable spectra
 - splitspec~ split an incoming sound into complementary spectra
-- squash~ implementation of a compression algorithm by Chris Penrose
+- squash~ implementation of a compression algorithm by Christopher Penrose
 - stutter~ stuttering playback from an array
 - vdb~ a delay line using an array for storage (no vector limit on feedback delaytime)
 - vdp~ a simple, self-contained delay unit